Substantial Civil Settlement For Wrongful Conviction

 It is important to note that while police officers have a difficult and dangerous job, they are still held to a high standard of conduct and must act within the bounds of the law.
 Holding law enforcement officers liable for civil rights violations serves to hold them accountable for their actions and maintain the criminal justice system’s integrity.

 Aggressive and Effective Michigan Criminal Defense Attorneys Who Achieve Huge Settlements for Malicious Prosecution Cases

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. will do whatever it takes to give our clients the greatest possible advantage in court.
 We will honestly and genuinely fight to win at every step of the process.
 Our clients hire LEWIS & DICKSTEIN, P.L.L.C. because they take their defense seriously, want everything reasonably possible done to protect and defend them, and want attorneys who are honest and who will tell them the truth, good and bad, about their case and potential defenses.
-If our clients are wrongfully charged, we will attempt to get a settlement for malicious prosecution when it appears that such a claim is viable.
+If our clients are wrongfully charged, we will attempt to get a settlement for malicious prosecution when such a claims appear viable.